About the Online Platform

-- Can I travel out of state during my online class?
+Can I travel out of state during my online class?

-- As classes will be held online for the entirety of the Spring and Summer terms, students may choose to travel during their course of study.
+  - As classes will be held online for the entirety of the Summer and Fall

+  terms, students may choose to travel during their course of study.

-- Please review the travel information issued by the CDC as well as other departments.
-We strongly suggest avoiding travel to countries listed on the CDC's Risk Assessment page.
-Community members intending to travel should consider the risks associated with international travel prior to departure.
+  - Please review the travel information issued by the CDC as well as

+  other departments.
+We strongly suggest avoiding travel to countries

+  listed on the CDC's Risk Assessment page.
+Community members intending to

+  travel should consider the risks associated with international travel

+  prior to departure.